BenBals/pretix-fsr-wallet/README.rst

 Configuration
 -------------

+You must provide configuration details and secrets in the settings for this plugin to work.

-1. Create an OIDC provider at oidc.hpi.de
+1. Create an OIDC provider at `oidc.hpi.de`, copy the client id and secret.
+Add ``[pretix-url]/wallet/return/`` to the redirect urls.
+2. Copy the ``sig-rs-0`` key from `https://oidc.hpi.de/certs`.
-2. Create a terminal at wallet.myhpi.de
+3. Create a terminal at `wallet.myhpi.de`, copy the API key.

 License
 -------

 Released under the terms of the Apache License 2.0

 .. _pretix: https://github.com/pretix/pretix
 .. _pretix development setup: https://docs.pretix.eu/en/latest/development/setup.html